py-lama/weblama/README.md

 # WebLama

-A command-line tool with syntax highlighting, Mermaid diagram support, automatic Python code execution and fixing, and Git integration.
+A frontend web application for the PyLama ecosystem with syntax highlighting, Mermaid diagram support, and markdown rendering capabilities.

 ![WebLama.png](weblama.png)